Swaledale: most-loved of the Yorkshire Dales?

 Many people will recognise a special part of Swaledale from the title sequence of the original TV series 'All Creatures Great and Small', when Siegfried’s car splashes through the stream.
 This beautiful spot sits in a dip in the moors beside the minor road from Low Row to Arkengarthdale, and is the perfect place to relax and take in the scenery.

 How to spend (at least) 1 perfect day in Reeth: where Swaledale & Arkengarthdale meet.
-With a large village green at its he…Read more
+With a large village green at its heart, Reeth is surround…Read more